 While it might seem like $10 or more a month isn’t too much to spend on entertainment, keep in mind that while one streaming service might be quite cheap and affordable for many households, subscribing to more than one streaming service can really add up.
 If you subscribed to all five of the main streaming services, it can easily add up to over $40 per month, which is over $500 for a whole year.

 To help you determine whether a streaming service is right for you, take advantage of any free trials on offer to test it out first.
-Most platforms offer a free trial, with some offering seven days, while others offer 30 days (Netflix most recently removed its 30-day free trial offer).
+Most platforms offer a free trial, with some offering seven days, while others offer 30 days (Netflix and Disney+ recently removed their free trial offers).
 This way you can see if there is enough content on that platform to keep you entertained.

 Subscription hopping is another common way to save money, which is exactly as it sounds.
 If a platform has a show you’re particularly interested in — maybe a new season of your favourite show has come out — you can sign up for a month or two, then cancel that subscription and sign up to another platform for a month or two.

 Overall, the best approach is to consider what content is available on each streaming platform, and how much you can afford to pay for streaming each month.